Samos by Marc Dubin

 Return to the main highway and you’re on the outskirts of Karlovassi, Samos’ other north-coast port.
 It’s actually marginally bigger than Vathy, and has the maths/computer

 in cooking and wine list; Iy Plateia across the way is more everyday – proprietor Nikos is a character and offers good robola wine.
 But if you’re visiting, you’ll most probably end up in Limín Karlovassi, where all main-line ferries (and local services to Ikaría and Foúrni) dock.
-Most hotels are here, but few places to eat except Tsipouradiko Ta Tsoungrismata, perfect for a seafood lunch before an afternoon boat out.
+Most hotels are here, but no really recommendable spots for lunch before a late-afternoon boat out

 On warm afternoons most of Karlovassi goes 4km west to Potami beach, not four-star but certainly convenient.
 The river of the name starts inland in a steep-sided canyon with Samos’ oldest church, 10th-century Metamorfosis, a proper castle overhead – full of crocuses in October – and, a 100 yards’ wade through chilly water, an impressive waterfall.
 It’s no longer exactly secret, and has been equipped with an abseiling rope and a steep stair-path to get you to the